Ellibereth/Goods/README.md

 sh setup
 ```

-This will install reactjs, install react dependencies, and python dependencies
+This will install reactjs and npm node modules.

 ## Testing Locally
 Run the following commands in linux